Enjoy this article? Click here to share on Facebook

-BUT (and this is the point SO many people miss) just because we store this energy as fat right now, does not mean we are going to put on body fat.
+But… just because we store this energy as fat right now, does not mean we are going to put on body fat.

 How can that be?
 Because (as often is the case) we need to take a step back and look at the bigger picture.
 In this case, we need to ask:

 “What is the fat storage status over the course of a 24 hour period?”